whiskyechobravo/kerko/docs/troubleshooting.md

 become effective.

-## KerkoApp: Errors when using the `main` version of Kerko

-The `main` branch of KerkoApp is meant to work with the latest published release of Kerko.
-If you have installed the `main` version of Kerko instead its latest published release, use the `development` branch of KerkoApp instead of `main`.

 ## Custom application: Conflicting package versions with standard installation

 The `requirements/run.txt` file specifies a precise version for each required